-Best Frontend Frameworks of 2021 for Web Development
+Best Frontend Frameworks for Web Development in 2022

 User experience is the number one priority for every business in the market today.
 As a developer, even the brief you get on your project talks about the simplicity of the user interface it is supposed to feature.
 No matter how complex functions and operations happen in the background, what users see and experience has to be seamless.
 That is the principle some of the most successful companies operate on- Netflix, Facebook, Instagram, etc.